igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/datastructure/linkedlist/LinkedList.md

 # Steps
 ## 1. constructor `LinkedList<E>()`
 * **Description**: Create a class to represent a linked list.
 When created, a linked list should have no head node associated with it.
 The
-`LinkedList` instance will have one property, 'head', which is a reference to the first node of the linked list.
-By default 'head' should be 'null'.
+`LinkedList` instance will have one property, `head`, which is a reference to the first node of the linked list.
+By default `head` should be `null`.
 * **Test**: `when list is created head node is null`

 Example: